Jihad over Centuries: Persistent Effects of Declined Cities

+We present the correlation between city decline and contemporary jihad, the reduced-form relationship between our instrument and the outcome, and then the main IV estimates.

-Figure \ref{map_residuals} visually illustrates the strong correlation between pre-colonial cities and contemporary jihad.
-This map overlays two residuals---the red scheme represents residuals from regressing the jihad dummy on the full controls used in the main IV specification; the blue scheme represents negative residuals from regressing log distance to a pre-colonial core inland trade point on the full controls.
-The color of cells where high residuals overlap turns purple (a mix of red and blue).
-Around several pre-colonial inland trade points, we observe dark purple cells.
+\textbf{The correlation.} Figure \ref{map_residuals} illustrates a strong correlation between pre-colonial cities and contemporary jihad.
+This map overlays two sets of residuals: the red shading represents residuals from regressing the jihad dummy on the full set of controls, while the blue represents the (negative) residuals from regressing the log distance to pre-colonial core inland trade points on the same controls.
+Cells where high residuals overlap appear in purple.
+Notably, we observe clusters dark purple cells around several pre-colonial trade centers.

+\textbf{The reduced-form results.} Table \ref{tab_water_jihad_pop_rev} reports the regression results of contemporary jihadist incidents directly on the proximity to ancient water lakes.
+A 1\% increase in proximity to ancient lakes from a grid cell increases the probability of experiencing a jihadist event in the cell by 0.04\%, the number of jihadist events in the cell by 0.16\%, and the proximity to a jihadist event from the cell by 0.15\% during 2001--2019 (all $p<0.01$).
+This table also indicates that these effects are concentrated in 2010--2019, as we describe details later.
+These results demonstrate that ancient water access—a key determinant of historical prosperity and subsequent decline—robustly predicts contemporary jihadist activity, reinforcing the relevance of the instrument and corroborating the causal interpretation of the following IV estimates.

-Table \ref{tab_iv_jihad_pop} reports the IV estimates of the effects of the core pre-colonial cities (up to 1800's) on contemporary jihad (2001-2019).
-According to column (1) of all the panels, a 1\% increase in proximity to a pre-colonial core city from a grid cell increases the average proximity to a jihadist event from the cell by 1.2\%, the probability of experiencing a jihadist event in the cell by 0.3\%, and the average number of jihadist events in the cell by 1.2\% during 2001-2019.
-All of these estimates are statistically significant at the 1\% level in our preferred specification.
-These effects are mostly concentrated in 2010-2019, during which the intensity of jihadist events have significantly risen.
-The mean of log intensity of jihadist events is 0.245 in 2010-2019 and 0.011 in 2001-2009.
-From column (2) of all the panels, we observe statistically insignificant effects of the core cities during 2001-2010 and their coefficient sizes are also significantly smaller.
-In column (3) of all the panels, point estimates of the effects of the pre-colonial cities during 2010-2019 and their level of statistical significance are similar to those in column (1).
-These results indicate that the jihadist events during the past decade (2010-2019) are closely linked to the historical Islamic places, the core trade cities tracing back to more than 200 years ago.
+\textbf{The main IV results.} Table \ref{tab_iv_jihad_pop} reports the IV estimates of the effects of the declined cities on contemporary jihad (2001--2019).
+According to column (1) of all the panels, a 1\% increase in proximity to a declined city increases the probability of experiencing a jihadist event in the cell by 0.3\%, the number of jihadist events in the cell by 1.2\%, and the proximity to a jihadist event from the cell by 1.2\% during 2001--2019 (all $p<0.01$).